 Benefits and Perks

-Both vacation time and sick leave are paid out for a majority of grads.
-Health benefits extend to the larger part of survey participants, and more than half of survey participants also receive dental coverage.
-A majority of the survey participants plan for retirement by taking advantage of a company-sponsored 401(k) program.
-Columbus State University graduates also take advantage of life insurance, free drinks, a casual working environment, and flexible hours.
+A majority of respondents earn paid vacation and paid sick time.
+Health insurance benefits extend to the larger part of survey participants, and the larger part of alums sign up for dental plans.
+A majority of grads report contributing to a 401(k).
+Alumni of Columbus State University also take in life insurance, free drinks, a casual working environment, and flexible hours.

-Auburn University at Montgomery graduates, who earn around $47K on average, make a similar amount to CSU grads.
+Auburn University at Montgomery grads report the most similar salaries to CSU alums, earning $47K on average.
 Other schools similar to CSU include Alabama State University, Troy University, and Georgia College & State University.